KarlEilebrecht/audlang-spec/doc/AudienceDefinitionLanguageSpecification.md

  * Considerably higher grammar complexity.
  * Increased initial parsing and validation effort.
    * :bulb: It is much easier to provide meaningful error messages if you have the name and the value to complain about than dealing with an ANTLR parse result that tells that there is *no viable alternative*. :smirk:
- * Data model coupling: If an attribute is currently defined as numeric, and for some reason you later need to switch to alpha-numeric values, you must *rewrite* all expressions referencing this attribute.
+ * Data model coupling: If an attribute is currently defined as numeric, and for some reason you later need to switch to alpha-numeric values, you must *rewrite* all existing expressions referencing this attribute.

 Audlang is *type-agnostic*, it is not aware of any value's type on language level.
-Consequently, solely based on an Audlang-expression one can only tell if the syntax is correct but not whether it is *valid* in the sense that it could be executed.
+Consequently, solely based on an Audlang-expression one can only tell if the syntax is correct but not whether the expression is *valid* in the sense that it could be executed.

 E.g., `number_of_children > "Harry"` is a valid Audlang-expression.
-But if `number_of_children` is numeric, this expression cannot be executed by the underlying technical infrastructure.
+But if `number_of_children` is numeric, this expression could not be executed.

 It is left to subsequent parts of the application to deal with type resolution and validation as well as further plausibility checks.

-The Audlang type conventions shall help implementing a plausible consistent solution for dealing with typed values.
+The Audlang type conventions can help implementing a plausible consistent solution for dealing with typed values.

-:bulb: Any meta-data driven type-aware UI-component should apply the conventions whenever a user enters/selects a value of a known type when updating an expression.
+:bulb: Any meta-data driven type-aware UI-component should apply the conventions whenever a user enters/selects a value of a known type when editing an expression.

 [:arrow_right: §2 Type Conventions](#2-type-conventions)